Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Bentō boxes are Japanese lunch boxes.
 The material used to make them are meant to keep the food nice and warm inside.
 They usually come in simpler and plainer designs such as wood or black lacquer as it’s meant to contrast the usually colourful and eye-catching meal kept inside it.

 Japanese also have what is called a furoshiki (風呂敷), which is a large cloth that is wrapped around the bento.
 This is to prevent any spillage, and is a traditional way of packing a bento box.
 You can find furoshiki in traditional colours such as muted tones to match the bento box itself, but nowadays there are a lot of contemporary designs that come in colourful patterns.
+If you’re looking for souvenirs in Japan to remind you of all the delectable treats you had in the country, this is the perfect choice.

 7. Japanese Face Masks/Cosmetics